ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/_index.md

 learning_objectives:
     - Configure an Azure Cobalt 100 VM as a self-hosted GitHub runner.
     - Create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform.
-    - Deploy a .NET application to AKS with GitHub Actions using the self-hosted Arm64 based runner.
+    - Deploy a .NET application to AKS with GitHub Actions using the self-hosted Arm64-based runner.

 prerequisites:
     - A Microsoft Azure account.
-Create an account if needed.
-    - A valid GitHub account
+    - A GitHub account.
-    - A machine with [Terraform](/install-guides/terraform/),[Azure CLI](/install-guides/azure-cli), and [Kubectl](/install-guides/kubectl/) installed
+    - A machine with [Terraform](/install-guides/terraform/),[Azure CLI](/install-guides/azure-cli), and [Kubectl](/install-guides/kubectl/) installed.

 author_primary: Pranay Bakre